Dodoma Region: Agriculture

-The agriculture industry continues to dominate the economy of the Dodoma Region.
-There is subsistence farming as well as commercial farming.
-A total of 376,924 out of 450,305 private households in the area (equal to 84 percent) were involved in agriculture, according to the 2012 Population and Housing Census findings.
-These homes were primarily located in Chamwino District Council (68,162 households).
-The percentage of households engaged in agriculture in districts within the Dodoma Region ranged from 90% in Kondoa and Mpwapwa to 93 percent in Bahi and Chemba District Councils, with the exception of Dodoma City Council, where 54% of households were thus employed.
+The agriculture industry dominates the economy of the Dodoma region, with subsistence farming as well as commercial farming.
+A total of 376,924 out of 450,305 private households in the area (84 percent) were involved in agriculture according to the 2012 population and housing census.
+These homes were primarily located in Chamwino district council (68,162 households).
+The percentage of households engaged in agriculture in districts within the Dodoma region ranged up to 90% in Kondoa and Mpwapwa, and 93 percent in Bahi and Chemba district councils, while in Dodoma city 54% of households were employed in agriculture.

-The Central Plateau zone, where the Dodoma Region is located, is well known for producing fruits like grapes, mango, papaya, guava, baobab, tamarind, and dates.
+The central plateau zone, where the Dodoma region lies, is well known for producing fruits like grapes, mango, papaya, guava, baobab, tamarind, and dates.
 The main cash crop grown by farmers among the fruits is grapes.
-Additionally, many farmers in Dodoma City and the adjacent districts of Chamwino and Bahi rely heavily on the production of grapes for their livelihood.
-Dodoma District produces over 70% of the grapes in the area.
-30% of the output comes from Chamwino and Bahi.
+Additionally, many farmers in Dodoma city and adjacent districts rely heavily on the production of grapes for their livelihood.
+Dodoma district produces over 70% of the grapes in the area, with 30% of the output from Chamwino and Bahi.
 Jam, juice, jelly, wine, grape seed extracts, raisins, vinegar, and grapeseed oil are all products made from grapes.
 Smallholder farmers who grow grapes on their own farms are the main producers of grapes in Dodoma.

 Maize, sorghum, millet, rice, pulses (mostly pigeon peas), cassava, potatoes, bananas, and plantains are some of the principal food crops grown in Dodoma.
-The area is part of the Central zone, which is primarily semi-arid and favors the production of paddy, sorghum, millet, and other oil-seed crops.
+The semi-arid climate favors the production of paddy, sorghum, millet, and other oil-seed crops.
 The main food crops grown in the area are maize and sorghum, primarily in the districts of Kongwa, Chemba, Kondoa, Mpwapwa, and Chamwino.
-In terms of producing maize, Kongwa is the top district, followed by Kondoa and Chemba.
-Although crops like cassava and potatoes are only grown in tiny amounts, research reveals that they are more productive.
+In terms of maize production, Kongwa is the top district, followed by Kondoa and Chemba.
+Crops like cassava and potatoes are only grown in small amounts.

-The second most important economic sector in the Dodoma Region is livestock farming.
+The second most important economic sector in the Dodoma region is livestock farming.
 In Dodoman villages, livestock prevent malnutrition, produce revenue, and determine the economic and social standing of households.
 99 percent of the cattle raised is of an indigenous type that does well in the local climate.
-The Tanzania Meat Company (TMC) and S&Y Gourmet were the two businesses in the area that processed livestock products in the fiscal year that ended in June 2017.
+The Tanzania meat company (TMC) and S&Y Gourmet were the two businesses in the area that processed livestock products in the fiscal year that ended in June 2017.
 TMC processed 1,400 tonnes of goat and sheep meat for export in addition to 6,562.5 tonnes of beef for domestic consumption.
 250 tonnes of cattle and 90 tonnes of goats and sheep were processed for export alone by S & Y Gourmet.
 250 tonnes of beef and 1,490 tonnes of processed sheep and goats were transported to Vietnam, Iraq, Morocco, and Oman.